b-vanstraaten/qarray/pypi_README.md

 the maxmimum number of charge carrier a priori.

 QArray runs on both CPUs and GPUs, and is designed to be easy to use and integrate into your existing workflow.
-It was developed on macOS running on Apple Silicon and is continuously tested, Linux and Windows.
+It was developed on macOS running on Apple Silicon and is continuously tested on Ubuntu-latest, macOS13, macos14, Windows-latest.

 Finally, QArray captures physical effects such as measuring the charge stability diagram of with a SET and thermal broadening of charge transitions.
 The combination of these effects